java-james/loading_overlay/README.md

 import 'package:loading_overlay/loading_overlay.dart';
 ```

-Now, all you have to do is simply wrap your widget as a child of `ModalProgressHUD`, typically a form, together with a boolean that is maintained in local state.
+Now, all you have to do is simply wrap your widget as a child of `LoadingOverlay`, typically a form, together with a boolean that is maintained in local state.

 ```dart
 ...